-The argon supply pressure to the dewatering canisters shall be limited by the operators to 1 psi increments when dewatering a filter canister because of filter media properties.
-The argon cover gas pressure shall be limited by the operators to a maximum 13 psig for all defueling canisters.
+The argon cover gas pressure shall be limited by the operators to a maximum 20 psig for all defueling canisters.
 The argon pressure for backflushing shall be limited by the operator to less than 10 psig.

 The transfer pump flow rate is limited to a maximum 30 gpm by DWC flow control valve DWC-V085 (FV-15) when the water is pumped to the DWC ion exchanger K-2.